 - Live editing (using technology where available)

 - Group Guided or Shared Activities

 - Teacher / Pupil metacognitive sharing / modelling

 - Think / Pair / Share

 - One-to-one sessions

 - Enquiry Walls & Post-it Responses

-- Anchor tasks

-- Procedural and Conceptual Variation
+- Procedural and Conceptual Variation (Maths)

-BOOK EXPECTATIONS / FEEDBACK IN PRACTICE
+BOOK EXPECTATIONS / FEEDBACK IN PRACTICE Book Expectations:

-Book Expectations:

-- There is less focus on data, more on what is going on in the classes. - Consistency is vital. - Subject Leads should look at books every few weeks stop & look at the impact of what is going on. - Start with the end point of what learning should be by the end how are we going to get there?
-Learning led, not task led. - eg I am learning to write a story is not specific enough. - I am learning to create mood in a story using features from the Success Criteria is. - Adults in school to use Pink pen when writing in Reading Records - Date - I am learning to - Handwriting / presentation basic joins in Y1, fully joined in Y2, joining as an expectation from then on except for some children identified by the class teacher using their professional judgement - Pride in books (not doodling on covers / inside ever!)
+- There is less focus on data, more on what is going on in the classes. - Consistency is vital.
+Teachers must demonstrate a rigorous approach to presentation, written strategies (including drawing maths), expectations, etc. - Subject Leads should look at books every half-term stop & look at the impact of what is going on.
+This should be linked to Pupil Conferencing. - Start with the end point of what learning should be by the end how are we going to get there?
+Learning led, not task led. - eg I am learning to write a story is not specific enough.

-- Limit use of worksheets if using them, remove where from & personalise them.
+I am learning to create mood in a story using features from the Success Criteria / I am learning why the Romans invaded Britain

+- Adults in school to use Pink pen when writing in Reading Records. - Date. - I am learning to; I am learning about / why / how / when. - Handwriting / presentation children learning to fully join from Y1, joining as an expectation from then on except for some children identified by the class teacher using their professional judgement. - Pride in books (not doodling on covers / inside). - Limit use of worksheets if using them, remove where from & personalise them.
 Worksheets must be trimmed to fit neatly in books.
-Children TAUGHT to glue in accurately and neatly. - Writing across the curriculum should be comparable in each book ie Topic book writing should be comparable to that child's writing in their English book. - Children should be encouraged and motivated to write as much as is possible for them.
+Children TAUGHT to glue in accurately and neatly. - Writing across the curriculum should be comparable in each book ie Topic book writing should be comparable to that child's writing in their English book. - Children should be encouraged and motivated to write as much as is possible for them. - There should be evidence of different work being given to younger / older children relevant to NC expectations in the same class.
+This need not necessarily be every lesson but, certainly, where the NC may specify.